My Garden Zone Is

 If shrubs are the backbones of gardening, vines are the final embellishments on an already lovely portrait.
 Many people plant them for the vertical interest that they provide; they run up and down trellises, posts, railings and can be planted in hanging baskets to twine around the wires of the baskets before they go tumbling down.
-They can ramble over fences and walls to provide vibrant privacy screens, trained over strings and posts in vegetable gardens to produce life-giving fresh food grown over screened in porches to give shade on warm summer days.
-Clematis and wisteria are especially good choices for growing near a porch or over a backyard arbor, but many other types work equally well.
+They can ramble over fences and walls to provide vibrant privacy screens, trained over strings and posts in vegetable gardens to produce life-giving fresh food grown over screened-in porches to give shade on warm summer days.
+Clematis and wisteria are excellent choices for growing near a porch or over a backyard arbor, but many other types work equally well.

-Vines for Zone 9 produce a significant amount of fragrance
+Vines for Zone 9 produce a significant amount of fragrance.